Richmond, California: Art

 Richmond is home to the National Institute of Art and Disabilities Art Center, also known locally as the NIAD Art Center.
 NIAD is a non-profit organization hosting over sixty client artists weekly.
 NIAD's client artists' work can be seen at NIAD's on-site gallery, the Florence Ludins-Katz Gallery.
 NIAD has a gift shop.

-The is a contemporary visual arts center, with a gallery and art classes in the heart of Richmond.
+The Richmond Art Center is a contemporary visual arts center, with a gallery and art classes in the heart of Richmond.
 A showcase for emerging and established artists, the Richmond Art Center hosts the annual "The Art of Living Black", art show which is a showcase of the artwork of Bay Area Black Artists.
 "Featuring over 50 local artists, the works include fine arts and crafts, paintings, sculpture, photography, prints, masks, stained glass, quilts, textile art, ceramics, jewelry and dolls."
 The beauty, the pain, the power and the eye of these black artists touch the soul deeply.
 Founded in 1936 by local artist Hazel Salmi, the Richmond Art Center is a Bay Area cultural institution.

 In addition, East Bay Center for the Performing Arts has maintained its roots in the Richmond community since 1968.
 The Center engages youth and young adults in imagining and creating new worlds for themselves and new visions for their communities through the inspiration and discipline of rigorous training in world performance traditions.

 The Hyphy subculture and subgenre of rap music originated in Richmond and surrounding cities.

 From 1996 to 2002 a "geekfest" was held on the beach in Point Molate every few weeks or monthly by S.P.A.M.
 Records.
 The festival was a community service for under-21-year-olds.